FOSSEE/st-scripts/matrices/script.rst

 .. #[Puneeth: don't use ``matrix``.
 Use ``array``.
 The whole script will
 .. have to be fixed.]

-Using the tuple ``m1.shape`` we can find out the shape or size of the matrix,
+Using the method ``shape`` we can find out the shape or size of the matrix,
 ::